 DNA’s role as the carrier of heredity had been discovered by Oswald Avery and his colleagues in New York in 1944.
 Now, seven years later, scientists were slowly accepting the fact that genes – the carriers of instructions detailing how to build an organism – were DNA.

-In the summer of 1951, Watson had attended a lecture given by Maurice Wilkens of King’s College, London.
-Wilkens showed an X-ray image of DNA taken by Raymond Gosling, his graduate student.
+In the summer of 1951, Watson had attended a lecture given by Maurice Wilkins of King’s College, London.
+Wilkins showed an X-ray image of DNA taken by Raymond Gosling, his graduate student.
 The image set Watson on fire.
 It showed that DNA undoubtedly had a regular, symmetrical structure.